-The Series 2007 Bonds were restructured in 2015 limiting the availability of future special assessments to cover any shortfall in tax increment financing (TIF) revenues.
+The Series 2007 Bonds were restructured in 2015 limiting the availability of future special assessments to cover any shortfall in TIF revenues.
 The terms of the restructuring have materially inhibited the Authority's ability to pay its operating expenses, including debt service, in an economic environment of declining sales.
 The delay in expanding the retail portion of the development, along with the impact of the closing of Dick's Sporting Goods on sales revenues, have resulted in lower-than-forecasted TIF revenues available for the Authority's expenses.

 There have been regular draws on the Series 2007 Debt Service Reserve Fund and Series 2015 Debt Service Reserve Fund to make the regularly scheduled debt service payments on the Bonds each September and March since September 1, 2015.
-As of August 31, 2022, the Series 2007 Debt Service Reserve Fund was depleted and the balance in the Series 2015 Debt Service Reserve Fund was \$3.
-Due to a shortfall in pledged revenues, only a partial interest payment was made on March 1, 2022.
-The total amount of the shortage was \$348,388.
+As of August 31, 2023, the Series 2007 Debt Service Reserve Fund was depleted and the balance in the Series 2015 Debt Service Reserve Fund was \$3.
+Due to a shortfall in pledged revenues, only partial interest payments were made beginning on March 1, 2022.
+The total amount of the shortage was \$348,388 as of June 30, 2022.
+As of June 30, 2023, the shortage for the September 1, 2022 bond interest payment totals \$418,388 and the March 1, 2023 bond interest payment shortage totals \$478,388.